Current Position and Professional Functions

 Andrew is currently a doctoral candidate in Health Services Research at the University of Toronto.
 He holds an Honours Bachelor of Science degree in biology from York University and a Master of Biotechnology degree from the University of Toronto.
 He is also a Doctoral Trainee Fellow with the Canadian Network on Hepatitis C (CanHepC).
 Prior to starting his doctoral studies, Andrew worked in the pharmaceutical industry in health technology assessment, medical education, and enterprise operations.
 He is trained in biostatistics, epidemiology, health services research using administrative data, decision analytic modelling, and economic evaluation methods.

 Research Interests and Expertise

-- Evaluating the potential economic burden of Hepatitis C in the First Nations population in Ontario
+- Healthcare costs associated with hepatitis C virus infection in the First Nations populations in Ontario

 - The emergency department as a setting-specific opportunity for population-based hepatitis C screening: an economic evaluation